Frequently Asked Questions – General Topics

-A. For the fall semester, bills are posted online on June 20th and payment is due July 15.
-For the spring semester, bills are posted online on November 20th and are due December 15.
-Bills are no longer mailed to your house.
+A. For the fall semester, bills are posted online on June 20th and payment is due July 15th.
+For the spring semester, bills are posted online on November 20th and are due December 15th.
+WCSU does not mail bills; all billing is online.

 Q. What are my payment options?

-A. Online: With EZpay you can securely pay your bill online using your debit or credit card (MasterCard, Discover or American Express) or by electronic check using your checking or savings account.
-Credit card payments will be subject to a 2.5% convenience fee.
-Login to EZpay at http://www.wcsu.edu/ezpay/.
+A. Online: With EZpay you can securely pay your bill online using your debit or credit card (MasterCard, Visa, Discover or American Express) or by electronic check using your checking or savings account.
+Credit card payments will be subject to a 2.85% / $3 minimum convenience fee.
+Login to EZpay at http://staging.www.wcsu.edu/ezpay/.

 No mailed, faxed or in-person credit card transactions will be accepted.

-Q. What do I do if I have been injured or my property has been damaged while I was on Western property?
+Q. What do I do if I have been injured or my property has been damaged while I was on WCSU property?

 A. If you are filing a claim to get reimbursed for doctors expenses incurred, please first file a claim through your insurance company.
-All full- and part-time students should either be covered through their own or the Aetna Student Health Insurance.
+All full- and part-time students should either be covered through their own health insurance.
 For damages to personal property, please check with your own homeowners insurance first.
 If you are considering filing additional claims, please know that Western Connecticut State University is an agency of the State of Connecticut, and as such claims by individuals against the university for alleged losses and damages are barred by the Doctrine of Sovereign Immunity.
 A person claiming injuries or damages as a result of state action must pursue a claim through the State of Connecticut’s Office of the Claims Commissioner.
 For further information, please visit that office’s website at occ.ct.gov/.